ZLA Logo

 • Proceeding after CRCUS or SEAVU direct MERCE (24R), HUNDA or GAATE (25L)

-• Check your FMS once, twice and three times to be sure after CRCUS or SEAVU you are proceeding to the fixes as instructed on the appropriate approach plate.
+• Check your FMS once, twice and three times to be sure after CRCUS or SEAVU you are proceeding to the waypoints as instructed on the appropriate approach plate.

-• When you depart CRCUS or SEAVU direct to some other fix, you shortcut yourself and throw the arrival sequence into disarray.
+• When you depart CRCUS or SEAVU direct to some other waypoint, you shortcut yourself and throw the arrival sequence into disarray.
 This means delays for you.

 • Not dialing in the correct localizer frequency